Socialcap-app/socialcap-anonymous-voting/docs/semaphore.md

 {
   label: // a user defined label name for this identity
   commitment: // the identity commitment, used to identify this identity
-  guid: // the group uid (can be a community, or other group)
   pk: // a newly created public key
   sk: //  a newly created secret key,
   trapdoor: // trapdoor, a newly created random 6 digits number